-In this section, we present empirical evidences that the maximal number of species on the discretized manifold is equal to the summation of the Betti numbers of the continuum manifold.
+In this section, we present empirical evidences that the maximal number of Dirac zero-modes on the discretized manifold is equal to the summation of the Betti numbers of the continuum manifold.
 We firstly focus on three types of manifolds, $D$-dimensional torus $T^{D}$, $D$-dimensional hyperball $B^{D}$, and ($D + d$)-dimensional cylinder $T^{D} \times B^{d}$.
-We also present explicit calculations of fermion species on the discretized sphere $S^{D}$.
-As discussed in the introduction, the definition of ``the number of fermion species" is the number of Dirac zero-modes of the lattice Dirac operator (Dirac matrix) in a free theory, where we have to pay attention to the difference of sizes of $\gamma$-matrices in different dimensions.
+We also present explicit calculations of zero-modes on the discretized sphere $S^{D}$.